SMU-CATCO/UVP/README.md

 ## Examples

 ## License Information
-UVP is released under the GNU General Public License version 3.0 or later.
+UVP is released under the GNU General Public License version 3.0 or any later version.